Herring-UGAECSE-2920/Class-Instructions/deliverables/setup/plotter_setup.md

 # Plotter Setup

-In this section, students will assemble and use the exsisting XY Plotter provided, and modify it for use with the Raspberry Pi and its hardware.
+In this section, students will assemble and use the existing XY Plotter provided, and modify it for use with the Raspberry Pi and its hardware.

 ## Assembling The Plotter